SerrpentDagger/graphing-calculator-sd/README.md

 To install the program, simply download the .zip file, and extract it to a convenient folder.
 Instructions for updating will be supplied in individual release notes, along with the changes.

+To run the program, your machine needs Java 1.8 or later (64-bit), and must be capable of running OpenGL 3.2 (packaged with the app).

 By purchasing, downloading, installing or using the program, you must read and agree to the [Graphing Calculator SD End User License Agreement](/LICENSE.md).

 Here's a pretty picture in the meantime.
 (More over [here](https://serpentdagger.com/gallery).)